brunosm16/brunosm16/README.md

 ## Currently

-Software Engineer at Boticário, developing retail solutions.
+Software Engineer at Conta Azul, developing financial solutions.

 Currently learning more about Java, System Design, and Software Design.
 ## Connect